Leaflet Distribution TW2

 The TW2 postcode covers the areas of Strawberry Hill, Twickenham and Witton.
 It neighbours on Hounslow in the North, Hanworth in the West, Teddington in the South and Richmond in the East.

 TW2 is a rather large and varied postcode.
 The best way to understand it is to break it down into smaller areas.
 Our mapping system can be very helpful in this.
 We make sure to break each postcode in London down into smaller areas that we call Groups.
 Each Group is around 5000 leaflets.
-These groups are put together in a way that makes sure that by selecting a specific group you will be targetting a somewhat homogeneous demographic.
+These groups are put together in a way that makes sure that by selecting a specific group you will be targeting a somewhat homogeneous demographic.
 We make sure that these Groups are distinguished by the types of properties or the types of households and income levels that can be found in them.

 This allows us to break down larger or more varied areas into smaller units we can recommend to our clients and that are easy to navigate.
-These Groups are have a coded identifier attached to them and are used to keep you informed of the ongoing deliveries.
+These Groups are have a coded identifier attached to them and are used to keep you informed about your ongoing deliveries.
 Our live tracking system we call The Mercury System informs you in real time about exactly when and where your leaflets are being delivered in real time.

 TW2 is a great looking postcode with many green areas .
 Crane Park, Fulwell Golf Club, Strawberry Hill Golf Club, Twickenham Green, Kneller Gardens and Murray Park are only some of the places available for the locals to enjoy some nature and greenery.
 TW2 is also equal distances from the Hounslow Heath, Bushy Park, Richmond Park and the Royal Botanic Gardens.
 All of these places are accessible within 10 minute drive from the centre of TW2 and local public transportation connects all of these places very well also.
 As such the amount of local trips that families can plan here is considerably higher than most places in London.
 This is also contributing to the demographics here.

-Thanks to the fact that the Twickenham Stadium is located here some there is a variety of transportation links in and out of London.
+Thanks to the fact that the Twickenham Stadium is located here there is a variety of transportation links in and out of London.
 There is a good connection for anyone driving a car with access to Central London but also outside the capital.

 TW2 is connected to many of it's neighbouring postcodes via a variety of bus lines.
 Strawberry Hill, Twickenham and Whitton are the three train stations here.
 They all allow access to the South-Western Railway services.
 The nearest tube station is probably Hounlsow Central on the Piccadilly line.
 This will be well accessible for anyone living in the Northern part of the postcode but will definitely be to far to take advantage of on daily basis for anyone living in one of the more Southern areas of TW2.